quacksouls/aurora/doc/mice-and-magna.md

+---
-# Of Mice and Magna
+title: Of Mice and Magna
+---

 Use Aurora's skill points to get Slash level 2 and Starlight.
 Use Golem's skill points to get Paralyze (All) level 2.
 This is a melee attack that has 20% chance